Understanding Perpetual Purpose Trust Model

 As people come and go over time, this can become a challenge for companies.
 New stockholders might not keep the business mission intact.

-A perpetual purpose trust model transfers the stock ownership into a trust.
+A perpetual trust model transfers the stock ownership into a trust.
 This trust runs with a well-defined mission.
 It will never die and never need liquidity.

 “What a perpetual purpose trust does is it takes it away from individuals.
 And you actually transfer the stock ownership into a trust.”

-How the Trust Model Works for Businesses
+How the Perpetual Purpose Trust Model Works

-“The trust, the beneficiary is literally the purpose.
+“The trust, the beneficiary is literally the goal.
 So no individual has rights to claim the assets under the trust as their personal property and to influence the assets to be used for their personal gain.”

 The people in this group are chosen based on their commitment to the business mission.
 They are only compensated for their time.